mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ### Context of Home Education and family learning

+NOTE SEE THIS SUMMARY - WHICH MUST BE IN HERE SOMEWHERE TOO - https://docs.google.com/document/d/1grMat_sXRLdlRSDtR17Lyxf1OAg3ZpOxTWfnDZ3kkIU/edit

 The move to family learning as a context suited the trajectory of my interests and the opportunities available as part of University context.